- Antique Diamonds

 The Transition Cut also called the “American cut,” is a short-lived bridge between the Old European Cut and the Modern Brilliant.
 The experimental cut hosted a mix of modern and antique features in the same stone.
 The cut was invented in the 1870s by a Boston cutter and possibly a Red Sox fan.
 His name was Henry Morse, not to be confused with Samuel Morse, the inventor of the Morse code systems.
 Henry told everyone that a diamond’s beauty is more valuable than the rough yield.
 His goal was to find the most flattering proportions that return maximum light from inside a diamond.
 The diamantaires before him always strived to waste as little rough as possible during cutting.
 Henry, however, decided to go against the grain and waste as much rough as necessary to achieve the most sparkle.

 The Jubilee diamond cut is usually reserved for large diamonds.
-It empowers a diamond to shine spectacularly.
-Compared to the round brilliant’s 58 facets, the Jubilee cut features 88 (sometimes 80) facets.
+The elaborate faceting empowers a diamond to shine spectacularly.
+Compared to the Round Brilliant’s 58 facets, the Jubilee cut features 88 (sometimes 80) facets.
 Because it’s not deep and has no culet, the Jubilee has a glittering effect second to none.
-It is one of the brightest cuts you can find and also extremely rare.
+It is one of the brightest cuts you can find and is also extremely rare.

 The French cut diamonds originated in the 14th century, named so because of their popularity in France.
 They evolved from the old Table cut.
 The Scissors cut is a variety of French cut with a slightly more elaborate faceting.